Walking on Thin Ice: Release and reception

 At the end of January 1981, "Walking on Thin Ice" was released as a single and became Ono's first chart success, peaking at number 58 in the US and gaining major club/underground airplay.
 The single was released in February 1981 in the UK and reached number 35 on the chart.
 The critical reception was favorable: NME rated it in the best tracks of year 1981 at number 10.

+Writing for Record Business magazine, Barry Lazell noted the appearance of "Walking on Thin Ice" on the magazine's Disco chart "might cause a few raised eyebrows" but that it was nonetheless "getting strong reaction from DJ buyers despite the lack of a 12-inch pressing", though the cassette single "did not seem to be making notable headway through specialised outlets".

 Ultimate Classic Rock critic Michael Gallucci rated it as Ono's best song, saying "it's a great New Wave song from the era and a testament to Ono's growing influence on other outre artists who followed."
 Record World said that "Yoko's existential lyrics are delivered over a driving rhythm – led by Tony Levin's spunky bass – that spews Lennon's molten guitar leads."

 The song is on the experimental compilation album called Disco Not Disco (2000).
 In 2003, riding on the success of several Ono club remixes including "Open Your Box" and "Kiss Kiss Kiss", "Walking on Thin Ice" was released as a maxi-single with remixes by dance artists including the Pet Shop Boys, Danny Tenaglia and Felix Da Housecat.
 It spent many weeks on the US dance chart before reaching number one, beating out Madonna and Justin Timberlake.
 In the UK, it reached number 35 on the chart, exactly the same position as the original reached in 1981.